William Cox (pioneer): Building career

 In 1811 Cox returned to Australia.
 Once back there, he resigned his commission and became principal magistrate at Hawkesbury.
 He was also responsible for erecting many government buildings.

 In 1814, Governor Lachlan Macquarie approved Cox's 'voluntary offer of your superintending and directing the working party' that would build a road crossing the Blue Mountains, between Sydney and Bathurst.
 The completed dirt track was 12 ft wide by 101+1/2 mi long, built between 18 July 1814 to 14 January 1815 using five free men, 30 convict labourers and eight soldiers.

 Macquarie surveyed the finished road in April 1815 by driving his carriage along it from Sydney to Bathurst.
 He commended Cox and stated that the project would have taken three years if it had been done under a contract.
 As a reward Cox was awarded 2000 acre of land near Bathurst.
 The road became known as Cox's Road and over time much of it has been bypassed in favour of easier grades.

+Treatment of Aboriginal People

+As landowner, magistrate and commander of the Windsor Garrison, William Cox organised punitive & dispersive expeditions from July 1816 along the Nepean–Hawkesbury River in which he 'reported' the killings of four Aboriginal men.
+Unlike the military offensive of April of that year that resulted in the Appin Massacre, the events of these raids and killings were barely recorded.
+In response to ongoing Aboriginal resistance to settlers, Cox had sent Governor Lachlan Macquarie a grim manifesto for a final showdown on the Hawkesbury-Nepean.
+Whatever 'Friendship or good faith' existed between Aboriginal people and settlers, he declared, it did not protect settlers from 'Revenge and Murder whenever the former are Insulted or think themselves aggrieved by any White people.'
+Five punitive parties were to comb the country repeatedly - the period was unspecified.
+Three detachments of soldiers, each with a constable who knew the area, and a 'friendly native' as a guide, were to be posted at the Grose River, Windsor and downriver at Portland Head respectively.
+Young native-born men were also involved in these parties.
+Cox wanted the Aboriginal people to understand that, until the wanted men were captured or dead, 'no peace will be given them.'
+Cox's raids were eventually effective.
+On 1 November 1816 Macquarie published another grand proclamation announcing that hostilities had ceased.
+Silence then descended upon the Hawkesbury, effectively ending its frontier war.

+At a public meeting in Bathurst in 1824 in response to frontier hostility on the other side of the Great Dividing Range where Cox had been given further large land grants by Macquarie, Cox is recorded as saying: